rodrigoguarischi/neural/README.md

 ### Testing the application

-Once you have the API container and at least on image resizing container up and running, you may test the application by POSTing a image on the **/file-upload** endpoint at **localhost** (if you application was deployed locally).
+Once you have the API container and at least one image resizing container up and running, you may test the application by POSTing a image on the **/file-upload** endpoint at **localhost** (if you application was deployed locally).
 For this test, we will be using [PostMan](https://www.postman.com/ "Postman website").